3. TOOLKIT DEMONSTRATION

 significance test

 For the Data Eofs basis we observe that eigenvalues corresponding to EOFS 1-2 and 3-4 appear almost superimposed on each other at frequencies equal to ~ 0.02 and 0.034 cycle/month, and lie outside the null-hypothesis error bars.
 Thus they are relatively unlikely ( at the 95% level set in Confidence levels of Advanced Options) to be merely due to selected null-hypothesis process, and represent two significant oscillations.
 The results of the Chi-squared test should always be checked using the Monte Carlo approach, which is also essential with more complex noise models.
-We leave it as an exercise to the reader to check that similar results are obtained for our SOI time series with the Monte Carlo SSA test.

 significance test